Unsupported Browser

 Preston R. Miller III, MD, FACS

-Preston R. Miller III MD, FACS is a professor in the Department of Surgery of Wake Forest University School of Medicine.
+Preston R. Miller III MD, FACS is a professor in the department of surgery of Wake Forest University School of Medicine.
 He currently serves as the director of emergency general surgery and the program chief for the Mastery in General Surgery program at Atrium Health Wake Forest Baptist in Winston-Salem NC.
 He joined the department of surgery in 2001 after completing a trauma/critical care fellowship with the University of Tennessee at Memphis at the Elvis Presley Memorial Trauma Center.
 Dr Miller attended the University of North Carolina at Chapel Hill for his undergraduate degree and attended The Bowman Gray School of Medicine in Winston-Salem, NC for medical school.
 This was followed by a residency in general surgery at North Carolina Baptist Hospital, also in Winston-Salem, NC.
 His clinical practice centers on emergency general surgery, care of complex general surgical patients, trauma care, and surgical intensive care medicine.
 He serves on the Board of Governors of the American College of Surgeons as the representative of the American Association for the Surgery of Trauma and serves on the Acute Care Surgery Committee and the Palliative Care Committee of the American Association for the Surgery of Trauma.
 He has served on the editorial board of The Journal of Trauma and Acute Care Surgery since 2017.
 His research interests include multiple emergency general surgery and trauma topics as well as surgical quality, surgical education, substance use disorder in surgical populations and surgical care models in underserved populations.

 About the Program